 (2) Subregulation (1) does not prevent a contact staff member who is on duty from undertaking minor incidental duties such as marking the roll for a care session or carrying out minor cleaning duties arising directly from the care of an enrolled child.

-6. Service prescribed

-A service is prescribed as a type of child care service.
+6. Child care services: section 4

+(1) For the purposes of section 4, the age of 15 years and 6 months is prescribed.

+(2) For the purposes of section 4(b), the services described in the Education and Care Services National Regulations 2012 regulation 5(2)(c), (h) and (k) are prescribed as types of services to which the Act applies.

-[Regulation 6 inserted in Gazette 1 Mar 2006 p.
-931; amended in Gazette 7 Aug 2007 p.
-4031.]
+[Regulation 6 inserted in Gazette 5 Mar 2013 p.
+1111.]

 Part 2 — Licences